korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Location SubClassOf hasIntersection exactly 1 Intersection` <br />
         Every Location must have exactly one IntersectionName.

-7. Crash → hasTotalFatalities → xsd <br />
+7. Crash → hasTotalFatalities → xsd:integer <br />
     * `Crash SubClassOf hasTotalFatalities only xsd:integer` <br />
         The range of the property hasTotalFatalities must be an integer.
     * `Crash SubClassOf hasTotalFatalities min 0 xsd:integer` <br />
         Every Crash may have associated integer value representing total fatalities.

-8. Crash → hasTotalParticipants → xsd <br />
+8. Crash → hasTotalParticipants → xsd:integer <br />
     * `Crash SubClassOf hasTotalParticipants only xsd:integer` <br />
         The range of the property hasTotalParticipants must be an integer.
     * `Crash SubClassOf hasTotalFatalities min 0 xsd:integer` <br />
         Every Crash may have associated integer value representing total number of participants.

-9. Crash → hasTotalVehicles → xsd <br />
+9. Crash → hasTotalVehicles → xsd:integer <br />
     * `Crash SubClassOf hasTotalVehicles only xsd:integer` <br />
         The range of the property hasTotalVehicles must be an integer.
     * `Crash SubClassOf hasTotalVehicles min 0 xsd:integer` <br />